jezhalford/dbmarshal/README.markdown

     dbmarshal <alias> create_log_table

 ...will create a blank log table in your database.
-This is done automatically when you `dbmarshal init`.
+This is done automatically the first time you use `status` or `apply`.

     dbmarshal <alias> save_config <new_alias>